 Wild camping on Haystacks

 I have been wild camping on Haystacks above the Buttermere Valley in the Lake District numerous times over the years.
 Its a great wild camping location as its summit plateau covers sizeable area and has many sheltered spots on which to pitch a tent.
 However Haystacks is popular with wild campers so its rare to have the fell to yourself.
 Also I have always been unlucky with the weather whenever I’ve slept there and have returned with very few photographs.

 Recently, on seeing a promising dawn forecast, I decided to try yet again as I’m a stubborn Yorkshireman.
 The fact that the evening and overnight forecasts weren’t so good wasn’t going to put me off.

 Gatesgarth Farm to Haystacks

-On parking in one of the lay-bys that line the road beside Gatesgarthdale Beck at teatime I decided to wait a while and think through my plan.
+On parking in one of the lay-bys that line the road beside Gatesgarthdale Beck at teatime I decided to think through my plan.
 And wait for the rain to stop as it was chucking it down!
-The forecast inclement weather had obviously arrived early.
+The forecasted inclement weather had arrived early.
 Eventually it did ease a little so it was time to set off, up the Warnscale Valley.